codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/access-control.md

 ABAC (Attribute-Based Access Control), allows fine-grained access to all entities, Kubernetes clusters, Codefresh pipelines, projects, and additional resources through the use of tags and rules.
 For more information on ABAC, see [ABAC on Wikipedia](https://en.wikipedia.org/wiki/Attribute-based_access_control){:target="\_blank"}.

+**Tags**
-Using tags, you can allocate entities and resources to teams.
-Define which team has access to which entities and resources, and also the type of access.
+Using tags, you have the flexibility to assign entities and resources to specific teams while determining the type of access each team has.
+Tags serve as labels that help organize and control access to these entities and resources.

-Tag names are arbitrary, and can be anything you choose that matches your company process.
-Tags can be product names, software lifecycle phases, department names, or names that help define security policies.
+Tag names are entirely customizable and can align with your company's processes and requirements.
+They can encompass a wide range of categories, including product names, software lifecycle phases, departmental designations, or labels designed to enforce security policies.

-You can then define rules combining teams, privileges, and tags and for fine-grained access control.
+**Rules**
+Rules combine teams (who), privileges (what), and tags (where) to create fine-grained access control policies.
+Codefresh supports ABAC with the flexibility to use both OR and AND operations for tags.

-### Define tags for entities
+### Tags for entities

 #### Assign tags to Kubernetes clusters and Git contexts